 In reality, you’ll often see cortado served with a thin layer of foam or “latte art” drawn in it.
 Personally, I blame Instagram and TikTok for prioritizing visuals over taste.
 But I’m probably just old and grumpy.

 The cortado comes in one size.
 It’s a small coffee drink that should be a single espresso with milk.
-Whilst it’s rare, you will occasionally find some Amercian coffee shops serving it as a double.
+Of course the standard size in the US is a double espresso with 2oz of milk, but it’s still a small drink and one size only.

 But you won’t see a selection of sizes on the menu.
 Partly because filling a 20oz coffee cup with half espresso and half milk would be insane.
 But also because it is a short drink to be sipped and savored.